Information alert

 As part of your child’s care in the Sickle Cell Clinic we offer TCD as a regular screening test starting at the age of two.
 TCD helps to identify children who are at an increased risk of having a stroke.
 By using screening tests, such as blood tests and TCD, we aim to detect and treat any problems at an early stage.

-A Doppler machine uses an ultrasound probe (similar to the ultrasound test used during pregnancy) to see how fast blood is flowing in the vessels in the brain.
-This allows the speed of blood flow to be measured in some of the arteries (blood vessels) supplying the brain.
-If arteries are narrow, the blood travels faster through them and the probe makes a higher pitched noise.
+A Doppler machine uses sound waves, much like the ultrasound used during pregnancy, to check how fast blood is flowing in the vessels in the brain.
+This helps us to measure the speed of blood flow in some of the arteries that supply blood to the brain.
+If arteries are narrow, the blood travels faster and the machine makes a higher pitched sound.

-In most children with sickle cell disease, the TCD is normal.
-If the scan is abnormal we may need to repeat it or do further tests to check the arteries.
-If it is borderline (known as ‘conditional’), we will perform a repeat test within the next few weeks.
+In most children with sickle cell disorder, the TCD results are normal.
+If the scan shows something unusual, we may need to repeat it or do more tests to check the arteries.
+If the results are borderline (known as ‘conditional’), we will repeat the test within a few weeks.

-We recommended that all children have this screening test when they are two and then yearly after that.
-This can be less frequent in children with HbSC disease.
+We recommended that all children with SCD have this screening test at the age of two, and then once a year after that.
+This can be less frequent for children with HbSC disease.

-The TCD test helps to detect problems related to blood flow to the brain at an early stage.
-We can then talk to you about more detailed tests and treatment options to help prevent serious problems, such as having a stroke.
-For example, some large studies in America showed that the risk of stroke was dramatically reduced in children with high blood flow who had regular blood transfusions.
+The TCD test helps us find early signs of blood flow problems in the brain.
+We can then talk to you about more detailed tests and treatment options to help prevent serious problems like a stroke.
+For example, large studies in America have shown that children with high blood flow who receive regular blood transfusions have a much lower risk of having a stroke.

 TCD is safe and there are no risks associated with it.